OoliteProject/oolite/tools/nightly-build/mac/README.txt

 Running Mac nightly builds:
 * Get a Mac, install Xcode, etc.
-* Check out Oolite in the same directory as the build script.
-The working copy is expected to be called "trunk"; this can be changed with the REPO_DIR_SETTING in build.
-Download libpng source and put it in deps/Cross-platform-deps/libpng.
+* If you haven't built Oolite on this machine, install the RBSplitView Interface Builder plug-in as per the "Running Oolite-Mac" article on EliteWiki.
 * Change config/ftp_url to something suitable, and add whatever credentials are necessary to config/ftp_credentials (including the appropriate curl command line switches, e.g. "-u user:password").
 * Set appropriate path and user info in org.oolite.oolite.nightly.plist.
 * Copy org.oolite.oolite.nightly.plist to /Library/LaunchAgents, and change
   its owner and group to root:wheel.
+* Run this command:
-* Run sudo launchtl load /Library/LaunchAgents/org.oolite.oolite.nightly.plist
+  sudo launchctl load /Library/LaunchAgents/org.oolite.oolite.nightly.plist

-To test the build, run ./build.
+To test the build, run ./build-nighly.
+The code will be checked out automatically and dependencies will be downloaded.

 A directory named "var" will appear alongside the build script when it is run.
 This contains a number of log files as well as files tracking build